wp-staging/wp-staging/readme.txt

 == Upgrade Notice ==

-= 2.5.6 =
+= 2.5.9 =
-* New:  compatible to WordPress 5.2
-* New: Allow adding file .wp-staging to root of website to determine if it's a staging or production website
-* Tweak:  Move admin notices templates to views/notices
-* Fix: Rating notice appears again immediately after using review later button
-* Fix: Convert staging site table prefix to lowercase
-* New: Show unfinished or interrupted clones and allow deletion of them
+* New: Increase the cloning/pushing speed by benchmarking and automatic tuning the maximum possible performance settings
+* New: Better warning notices before updating process is executed
+* Fix: Prevent wordfence firewall rule interupting the clone deletion method
+* Fix: Excluded wp staging directory from deleting process is ignored and will be deleted either way